william-lu-jia/FreeDomain/README.md

 # DigitalPlat FreeDomain – **Your Free Domain Awaits!**

+## December 26, 2024

+The US.KG domain has been fully restored, and all domains are functioning normally.
+If you are unable to resolve the domain properly, please clear your DNS cache or wait up to 24 hours for full DNS propagation.

 ## 🌐 Say Goodbye to Domain Fees

 Welcome to **DigitalPlat FreeDomain**, where we believe everyone deserves a digital identity.
 Whether you're an individual, or an organization, we’re offering free domain names to bring your ideas to life – no strings attached!